 I don’t believe you will ever get groundbreaking results by digitising offline and paper-based processes without first designing better ways of doing things.
 This only results in a thick layer of plaster that covers the cracks of legacy systems and some of the more superficial digital offerings.
 This too often takes the place of a genuine improvement of experience.

 Which brings me to the second guiding principle, one that influenced Flexys from the very outset: technology should be so well designed that it becomes invisible.
-Technology is only there to help your organisation and its customers to do something better, faster and easier.
+Technology is only there to help your organisation and its customers to do something better, faster and more easily.
 If the technologists designing the systems don’t really understand collections, they won’t have enough reference points to be properly informed about how best the processes should work.
 Then they are more likely to fall back on old analogue ways and try to digitise those.

 The result is you get a ‘new’ system but your employees continually have to ‘deal with’ the system itself.
 This could be because it isn’t easy to operate or understand; it isn’t easy to configure in-house; it isn’t intuitive so information doesn’t appear at the right time.
 It may be little more than a few web pages, a digital facade rather than a smart, rules-based system.
 It may lack functionality and need to be supplemented by old fashioned methods like spreadsheets and post-it notes.